Sequence pairs with asymptotically optimal aperiodic correlation

 Therefore, as $m\to\infty$, we have $\adf(A_m)\to 1/3$ and $\adf(B_m)\to1/3$ and $\cdf(A_m,B_m)\to2/3$.

-In this paper we exhibit unimodular sequences whose Pursley-Sarwate criterion is asymptotically $1$ and for which we can control the autocorrelation and crosscorrelation demerit factors.
+In this paper we exhibit unimodular sequences whose Pursley-Sarwate criterion is asymptotically $1$ and for which (unlike for general Golay pairs) we can control the autocorrelation and crosscorrelation demerit factors.
 Our results involve \emph{Chu} sequences~\cite{Chu1972}, which are unimodular sequences of length~$n$ of the form

 where~$a$ is an integer (Chu~\cite{Chu1972} used a slightly different definition when $n$ is odd).